benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 ### Cluster Based Recommendation System

 In **clustering-based recommendation systems**, we explore the **similarities and differences** in people's tastes in songs based on how they rate different songs.
 We cluster similar users together and recommend songs to a user based on play_counts from other users in the same cluster.
+After running the Coclustering method with default settings, the metrics compared to the other models are:

     RMSE: 2.9591
     MAE:  2.2116